open-telemetry/oteps/text/0263-envvar-trace-propagation-to-subprocess.md

 ### Limiting unintended propagation

-In many language runtimes, the parent process' environment variables are wholly inherited by spanwed child processes.
+In many language runtimes, the parent process' environment variables are wholly inherited by spawned child processes.
 This can lead to unintended and inappropriate proapgation of the parent's tracing context.

-Implementations that use environemnt variables for proapgation to spawned child processes _SHOULD_ limit the injection of these variables to the spawning mechanism itself, and avoid modifying its own environment variables as a way to pass them onto its children.
+Implementations that use environment variables for proapgation to spawned child processes _SHOULD_ limit the injection of these variables to the spawning mechanism itself, and avoid modifying its own environment variables as a way to pass them onto its children.

 Applications that intend to consume `TRACEPARENT` and `TRACESTATE` _SHOULD_ consider clearing their values after extracting the context.
-This eliminates the possibiilty of unintended propagation if environment variable inheritence is not carefully controlled throughout the application.
+This eliminates the possibiilty of unintended propagation if environment variable inheritance is not carefully controlled throughout the application.

 ### Configuring subprocess' exporter endpoint